 The concept of Green's Functions (impulse responses) plays an important role in the solution of partial differential equations.
 It is also useful for numerical solutions.
-Let us recall the acoustic wave equation the formal solution to this equation is
+Let us recall the acoustic wave equation with Δ being the Laplace operator.
+We now introduce a delta source in space and time the formal solution to this equation is